 The main reason for the low VAT rates on these products is related to the importance and benefits of goods and services.

 All goods and services are not subject to VAT.
 Services such as insurance, education, training, fund-raising, and services provided by doctors are exempt from VAT.
 The sale, rental, and rental of commercial properties are also exempt from VAT.
 This is a complicated subject for the tax to understand most people.
 Other common VAT questions include how to register for VAT (corporate tax), tax accounting plans, VAT payments, and refunds, as well as VAT forms, notifications, and application instructions.
-Since VAT covers most questions and rules, feel free to search for additional VAT information online.
+Since VAT covers most questions and rules, feel free to search for additional VAT information online – take a look on this article about where does vat go.